projectcapsule/capsule/docs/operator/use-cases/network-policies.md

 kubectl -n oil-production delete networkpolicy production-network-policy
 ```

-Any attempt of Alice to delete the tenant network policy defined in the tenant manifest, is denied by the Validation Webhook enforcing it.
+Any attempt of Alice to delete the tenant network policy defined in the tenant manifest is denied by the Validation Webhook enforcing it.

 # What’s next
 See how Bill can enforce the Pod containers image pull policy to `Always` to avoid leaking of private images when running on shared nodes.
 [Enforcing Pod containers image PullPolicy](./images-pullpolicy.md)